fletchjp/MERG-Arduino-Software/TestTasks/Readme.md

 This is from the TaskManagerIO example routines and runs on a Pico.

+## simpleTasks140

+Updated TaskManagerIO example to show changes to schedule routines introduced for TaskManagerIO 1.4.0.
+Old versions also still work.

 ## simpleTasks2core

 This is modified from the TaskManagerIO example routines and runs on a Pico using both cores.